StefCoders/rpi-dab-tx/README.md

 ```

 # Operations
-You can use the web browser on your computer to start and stop each components of the DAB/DAB+ transmitter: modulator, multiplexer, audio encoders (x4) and PAD encoders (x4).
+You can use the web browser on your computer to start and stop each components of the DAB/DAB+ transmitter: modulator, multiplexer, audio encoders (x3) and PAD encoders (x3).
 Point your web browser to http://raspberrypi.local:8001 (user profile **odr** and password **odr**)

 ## Role of each components
 - PAD encoder: one per radio station being broadcasted.
 Gathers data (artist, song, radio slogan and radio logo) and shares it with the related audio encoder
 - Audio encoder: one per radio station being broadcasted.
 Packs the radio web stream and the data from the PAD encoder and shares it with the multiplexer
-- Multiplexer: Packs the data from the audio encoders into a DAB/DAB+ ensemble, initially called **Micro DAB**
+- Multiplexer: Packs the data from the audio encoders into a DAB/DAB+ ensemble, called **Micro DAB**
 - Modulator: Creates a modulation data from the multiplexer and sends it to the SDR transceiver card
 - SDR transceiver card: broadcast the DAB ensemble.
 The initial radio channel is **5A** and can be changed, should this channel already be used in your area

 ## Running the DAB service
-- To start all the services at once, click on the button **RESTART ALL**
-- To start selected components, click on the component **start** action link
-- There is no required order for starting the components, although I advise to start the multiplexer first, then the modulator.
-Once the SDR transceiver card is broadcasting the DAB ensemble, you can start the other jobs
+- To start all services, I recommend that start the multiplexer first, then the modulator.
+Once the SDR transceiver card is broadcasting the DAB ensemble, you can start the other services
-- You can monitor each component output by clicking on the component action **Tail -f stdout** or **Tail -f stderr**
 - To stop all services, I recommend that you do not use the **STOP ALL** button but that you stop the multiplexer first (this will trigger a clean stop of the modulator).
 Once the modulator is off, you can use use the **STOP ALL** button to close the remaining jobs.
+- To start a component, click on that component **start** action link
+- You can monitor each component output by clicking on the component action **Tail -f stdout** or **Tail -f stderr**

 # Configuration